 - 200 OK - Response for a successful GET and PATCH.

 - 201 Created - Response for a POST request that creates a resource.
-Also include a "location" field with the URL pointing to the new created resource.
+Also includes a "location" field with the URL pointing to the newly created resource.

-- 204 No Content - Response to a succesful request with no information to return, like DELETE or PUT.
+- 204 No Content - Response to a successful request with no information to return, like DELETE or PUT.

-And there are two groups of error codes: 4xx codes for client errors and 5xx codes for server errors:
+And there are also two groups of error codes: 4xx codes for client errors, and 5xx codes for server errors:

 - 400 Bad Request - Malformed syntax in the request.
-Should modify the request.
+Request should be modified.

-- 401 Unauthorized - When the access token is not provided, it is not valid or it is expired.
+- 401 Unauthorized - When the access token is not provided, invalid or expired.

 - 404 Not Found - The resource or the URL that you are requesting doesn't exist.